yingliufengpeng/bazel_project2/python_rust_bind7/README.md

-# this directory is not compiling success definitely.
+# This directory definitely won’t compile successfully.
+# Just take a look at the rest_demo directory.